$ \mu-\tau $ Reflection Symmetry and Its Explicit Breaking for Leptogenesis in a Minimal Seesaw Model: Leptogenesis

 Employing the above form, we calculate the final CP asymmetry by following eq.(\ref{eq:FinalCPAsymmetry}) as,

 where we used $Y_D^{\prime} = M_D^{\prime}/v $.
 This asymmetry can be related to the final baryon asymmetry as \cite{Buchmuller:2005eh}

-where $ Y_B $ is also known as the final baryon-to-entropy ratio and its current observed values lie in the range, $ 8.55 \times 10^{-11} < Y_B < 8.77\times10^{-11} $ \cite{Ade:2015xua}.
-Here, $g_{*} = 106.75$ is the effective number of relativistic degrees of freedom which contribute to entropy of the Universe in the SM.
-Note that here $ \kappa $ is the washout factor and is defined as \cite{Buchmuller:2005eh}
+Here, 12/37 is the fraction of lepton asymmetry converted into baryon asymmetry through sphaleron processes and $g_{*} = 106.75$ is the effective number of relativistic degrees of freedom which contribute to entropy of the Universe in the SM.
+Note also that $ \kappa $ is the washout factor which can be parametrized as \cite{Buchmuller:2005eh}

 Further, we calculate the effective neutrino mass parameter in our model as

 Having discussed the theory behind the baryogenesis via leptogenesis, we now proceed to analyze the phenomenology of lepton-antilepton asymmetry in the given model.
 In fig.~(\ref{fig:NuOscParam_NH_HE}), we demonstrate different correlations among high energy parameters which can explain current neutrino oscillation data in their 3$ \sigma $ ranges.
 First panel shows the correlation between model parameter, $a$, with the symmetry breaking parameter, $ \epsilon $.
 We notice from this figure that a small value of non-zero $ \epsilon $ can lead to non zero CP- asymmetry as given by eq.~(\ref{eq:CPAssy}).
 We also observe that breaking parameter, $ \epsilon $ lies in the region ( $ - 0.4 \rightarrow $ 0.35) whereas most favored parameter space is $ \sim -$ 0.15.
 From second and third plot, we notice a linear relation between the parameters of $ \widehat{M}^\prime_D $, ($ a, b $) and the parameters of $ \widehat{M}_R $, ($ r_1, r_2 $).
 Comparing these two plots with fig.~(\ref{fig:corrNH}), we observe mild widening among different parameters in the latter case due to the deviation from exact $ \mu - \tau $ reflection symmetry.
 We also find model parameter $ |a| $ falls in the range $(0.1 - 0.8) v$ and $ |b| $ lies in $(0.05 - 0.35) v$ whereas both the variables of $ M_R $ falls around $ \sim 10^{14} $ GeV to explain latest oscillation results.